-This prestigious 12-month program supports three emerging artists, ages 18–25, who are eager to advance their careers.
+This prestigious 12-month program supports four emerging artists, ages 18–25, who are eager to advance their careers and become community leaders.
 Ideal candidates demonstrate exceptional talent, self-motivation, and a strong commitment to their artistic journey.

 Fellows receive a supportive environment, including mentorship, professional development, and art education, along with access to exhibitions, high-caliber art classes, workshops, and on-site studio spaces to help refine their skills and establish themselves as working artists.

-Applications open in May 2025, with the deadline for applications set for July 1st.
-A review and interview process will follow for the 2025–2026 program year candidates.
+Applications will open in May 2026, with the deadline for applications set at the beginning of July.
+A review and interview process will follow for the 2026–2027 program year candidates.

 Program Goals at a glance